-2.2 Key purpose of special variation
+2.3 Key purpose of special variation

 At the highest level, indicate the key purpose(s) of the proposed special variation by marking one or more of the boxes below with an "x".
+The purpose should be directly related to the special variation being sought and should be further detailed in the sections below.

 Maintain existing services

-Enhance financial sustainability
+Enhance financial sustainability $\bowtie$

 Environmental services or works

-Infrastructure maintenance / renewal
+Infrastructure maintenance / renewal $\bowtie$

 Reduce infrastructure backlogs

 New infrastructure investment

 Other (specify)